 - Three Photos, which you can send us for online submission.

-For the Kanchenjunga Restricted Area Permit on the list, you need a minimum of two people and professional Government a trekking Guide.
+For the Kanchenjunga Restricted Area Permit on the list, you need a minimum of two people and a professional government trekking guide.
 It takes a few hours to get a permit and they are asking for your original passport while processing the permits.
 You don’t need to go while organizing the permit; we at Nepal Mother House will do the process.
 The trekking permit fees in Nepal are different according to the trekking sector and the length of the trek.
-The cost of the Kanchenjunga Restricted Area Permit is 20 USD per person for the week first four weeks.
-The restricted area starts from Lelep village on the north side and south side at Yamphudin.
+The cost of the Kanchenjunga Restricted Area Permit is 20 USD per person for the first four weeks.
+The restricted area starts in Lelep village on the north side and ends on the south side at Yamphudin.
 Those two permits are required for Kanchenjunga Circuit Trek and Kanchenjunga Base Camp Trek as well.

-The permit needs to enter at a police checking point in the different places entire trek, so it is better to keep the permits safe as they will be checked.
-If you don’t have the correct permit, you might be forced to return back.
+The permit needs to be entered at a police checking point in the different places throughout the trek, so it is better to keep the permits safe as they will be checked.
+If you don’t have the correct permit, you might be forced to return.

 Physical Fitness Requirement for Kanchenjunga Short Trek

-For every trek, physical fitness is the most priority due to several days of hikes in the high Himalayas.
-This trek is designed as one of the shortest treks in the Kanchenjunga region; absolutely you need to be good physical fitness and determination.
-So, trekkers are advised to take training everyday few months prior to the trek.
-You can do jogging every morning or evening; do regular Yoga, Gyms, do cardiology exercise, do hill hiking with your bag pack, climb stairs exercise regularly, and eat healthy food.
-You are strongly advised to consult with the doctor a couple of months before departure from Kanchenjunga Short Trek and have pre-existing medical conditions like lung, blood, and heart diseases.
-Classically, the Kanchenjunga South Base Camp Trek organizes in 17 days but to make the shortest it can do 7 days.
+For every trek, physical fitness is the top priority due to several days of hikes in the high Himalayas.
+This trek is designed as one of the shortest treks in the Kanchenjunga region; you need to have good physical fitness and determination.
+So, trekkers are advised to take training every few months before the trek.
+You can go jogging every morning or evening; do regular yoga; go to gyms; do cardiology exercise, go hill hiking with your bag pack; climb stairs; exercise regularly; and eat healthy food.
+You are strongly advised to consult with the doctor a couple of months before departure from the Kanchenjunga Short Trek if you have pre-existing medical conditions like lung, blood, and heart diseases.
+Classically, the Kanchenjunga South Base Camp Trek is organized in 17 days but to make it the shortest, it can be done in 7 days.

 Katmandu to Suketar Flight for Kanchenjunga Short Trek

 Now, there are direct flights available to Suketar/Taplejung from Kathmandu.
-The Sita Airline and Nepal Airlines are operating daily flight schedules.
-It is an enjoyable short flight amazing with a births eye view of 45 minutes by Dornier aircraft.
-Suketar flights can conduct entire day morning to evening on a clear day but sometimes the weather won’t be favorable for good sight, so the flight might be delayed or canceled due to weather.
-You are suggested to put some extra day to cover up in case not fly in time.
+Sita Airlines and Nepal Airlines are operating daily flight schedules.
+It is an enjoyable short flight with a bird's-eye view of 45 minutes by Dornier aircraft.
+Suketar flights can be conducted from morning to evening on a clear day but sometimes the weather won’t be favorable for good sight, so the flight might be delayed or canceled due to the weather.
+It is suggested that you add some extra days to cover up in case you do not fly in time.
 In this situation, you can fly to Bhadrapur instead of directly going to Suketar and driving to Taplejung.
-The Bhadrapur flight can fly any time morning 8 AM to 9 PM except in exceptional cases.
+The Bhadrapur flight can fly any time from 8 AM to 9 PM, except in exceptional cases.